 “a person’s pattern of habits, attitudes, and traits which determine his adjustment to his environment.”

 G. W. Allport

-Well, it also remains a fact that life comes up with special plans for some of us.
-And some such comes in disguise of unpleasant experiences.
+Well, it also remains the fact that life comes up with unique plans for some of us.
+And some such comes in the disguise of unpleasant experiences.

-And despite that, we don’t want ourselves in that situation or we are reluctant to experience that.
+And despite that, we don’t want ourselves in that situation, or we are reluctant to experience that.
 We never have a choice.
-Such events leave a huge impact on the future from there on, some leave invaluable lessons, some leave not heal-able scars.
+Such events leave a significant impact on the future from there on; some leave invaluable lessons, some leave not heal-able scars.

-Many such events teach us a lot, they actually train us on how to better deal with the challenge giving us confidence.
+Many such events teach us a lot; they train us on how to better deal with the challenge giving us confidence.

 Some shocks are hard to recover from, and some make you stronger than you ever were.
 That’s life, full of surprises.
 We never know what lies ahead, but we plan, and that’s how you learn to deal with it.

 One’s personality can be understood from the people they mingle with.

 No matter if you are a visual learner which 65% of the population is, or auditory learner, you learn from society.